rse/cvma/cvma-api.md

 ## HISTORY

-VPG was developed in October 2020.
+CVMA was developed in October 2020.

 ## AUTHOR